Pearl No.1 - The Min Missing Natural Number

 Now we have the weapon we want.
 In order to check consecutiveness, or say, to know the region where the min missing natural number is, we don't need complete sorting any more.
 Instead, we just to

-2. put all other smaller numbers to its left and count how many are those in num_less
+from the sequence - put all other smaller numbers to its left and count how many are those in

 In this way, we cannot identify the min missing one in one go, but we can narrow down the range where it might be through each iteration and eventually we will find it when no range can be narrowed any more.